Onehouse vs Prophecy

 - What is this tool?

-- Prophecy is a low-code platform for creating and managing data pipelines.
+- Prophecy is a low-code data engineering platform for building and monitoring data pipelines.

 - How much does it cost?

-- Prophecy offers a free plan and paid subscriptions starting at $20/month.
+- Prophecy offers a free tier with basic features and paid plans for advanced capabilities.

 - Does it have a free plan?

-- Yes, Prophecy has a free plan available for individuals.
+- Yes, Prophecy provides a free plan suitable for individuals and small teams.

 - What integrations does it support?

-- Prophecy integrates with popular data platforms for enhanced functionality.
+- It integrates with popular cloud data platforms like Snowflake, Databricks, and AWS.

 - Who is it best for?